Skip to content

 Joanna is dedicated to cultivating a school environment where every student feels valued, respected and empowered to thrive in their learning.
 As an experienced international educator she has worked with young people for 25 years in multiple countries around the world; originally from Wales in the UK, Joanna has also taught internationally in Thailand, Taiwan and Hong Kong.
 She believes strong relationships with parents and the wider community are vital in ensuring students are supported as they move through their school life.
 Joanna has a Bachelor’s degree in Drama and Education from the University of Wales, a Masters degree in Educational Leadership from The Open University, UK and the National Professional Qualification for Headship (NPQH) from the UK Government Department of Education.
 Joanna enjoys going to the theatre, travelling and immersing herself in a good book; often to keep herself informed about the latest trends in education.

-Primary School Assistant Principal / PYP Coordinator
+Primary School Assistant Principal/Strategic Learning Coordinator

-Carly Buntin
+Carly Shanahan

 Secondary School Assistant Principal